-1.16 1.16.
+1.16.
 Does your medical school curriculum address the carbon footprint of healthcare systems?
-3 This topic was explored in depth by the core curriculum 2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.

-In Year 2, there is a lecture as of the academic year 2021/2022 called 'Climate Change and Sustainability', which addresses the carbon footprint of healthcare systems, specifically that of the NHS.
+This topic was explored in depth by the core curr iculum.
+This topic was briefly covered in the core curriculum.
+This topic was covered in elective coursework.
+This topic was not covered.
+Score Assigned: 3 In Year 2, there is a lecture called 'Climate Change and Sustainability', which addresses the carbon footprint of healthcare systems, specifically that of the NHS.

 1.17.
-Does your medical school curriculum cover these components of sustainable clinical practice in the core curriculum? (points for each) 2 The health and environmental co-benefits of avoiding over-medicalisation, over-investigation and/or over-treatment 2 The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health harm.
+Does your medical school curriculum cover these components of sustainable clinical practice in the core curriculum? (points for each) Scor ĺ The health and environmental co-benefits of avoiding over-medicalisation, 0 over-investigation and/or over-treatment (2 points)

+The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health harm.
 Alternatively teaching on deprescribing where possible and its environmental and health co-benefits would fulfil this metric.
+(2 points).

-1 The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities such as gardening for mental health conditions; active transport such as bicycle schemes.
+The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities such as gardening for mental health conditions; active transport such as bicycle schemes.
 This is commonly known as social prescribing in the UK.
-1 Environmental impact of surgical healthcare on planetary health and the climate crisis, and how can it be mitigated 1 The impact of anaesthetic gases on the healthcare carbon footprint and ways to reduce anaestheisa's environmental impacts, such as total intravenous anaesthesia or choosing less environmentally harmful anaesthetic gas options with reduced greenhouse gas emissions 1 The impact of inhalers on the healthcare carbon footprint and the environmental benefit of dry powdered inhalers over metered dose inhalers.
-1 Waste production within healthcare clinics and strategies for reducing waste in clinical activities (e.g. single use items in the inpatient or outpatient setting)
+(1 point) 1 Environmental impact of surgical healthcare on planetary health and the climate crisis, and how can it be mitigated.
+(1 point) 1 The impact of anaesthetic gases on the healthcare carbon footprint and ways to reduce anaestheisa's environmental impacts, such as total intravenous anaesthesia or choosing less environmentally harmful anaesthetic gas options with reduced greenhouse gas emissions.
+(1 point) The impact of inhalers on the healthcare carbon footprint and the environmental benefit of dry powdered inhalers over metered dose inhalers.
+(1 point) 1 Waste production within healthcare clinics and strategies for reducing waste in clinical activities (e.g. single use items in the inpatient or outpatient setting) (1 point) 1